- Rating

 The quality of Disney programming has been on a steady decline for a number of years.
 As their poisonous propensity for proselytizing woke propaganda in lieu of telling quality stories continues unfettered, and their bottom line continues to shrink, one can only hope that the once great beacon of creativity will again find true north.
 The question is, should Moon Girl and Devil Dinosaur provide you with any optimism?

-Marvel’s Moon Girl and Devil Dinosaur (S1: E1-4)
+Moon Girl and Devil Dinosaur REVIEW

-Marvel’s Moon Girl and Devil Dinosaur is an animated television series developed for Disney Channel, based on the characters from Marvel Comics.
-The show follows the adventures of Lunella Lafayette, a 13-year-old super-genius living in New York City’s Lower East Side, and her unlikely companion, a 10-ton T-Rex named Devil Dinosaur.
+Marvel's Moon Girl and Devil Dinosaur is an animated television series developed for Disney Channel, based on the characters from Marvel Comics.
+The show follows the adventures of Lunella Lafayette, a 13-year-old super-genius living in New York City's Lower East Side, and her unlikely companion, a 10-ton T-Rex named Devil Dinosaur.
 After accidentally bringing Devil Dinosaur into the present day through a time vortex, Lunella and her prehistoric partner work together to protect the city from danger.
-The series has received acclaim for its writing, animation, soundtrack, representation, and characters, winning several Children’ and Family Emmy Awards, which tells you everything you need to know about the Emmy Awards.
+The series has received acclaim for its writing, animation, soundtrack, representation, and characters, winning several Children's and Family Emmy Awards, which tells you everything you need to know about the Emmy Awards.

 PARENTAL NOTES